Contributed by Mandy Mroz, AuD, President, Healthy Hearing Last updated 2022-07-26T00:00:00-05:00

 The four most common issues hearing aid wearers experience are:

-Troubleshooting steps for these common issues are highlighted below and in our downloadable guide.
+Troubleshooting steps for these common issues are highlighted below.
 We ordered the checklists with the simplest fixes at the top.
-If you're not able to fix your hearing aids yourself, you may need to see a hearing care professional to find out what to do to get your hearing aids repaired.
+If you're not able to fix your hearing aids yourself, you may need to see a hearing care professional to find out what to do to get your hearing aids repaired or cleaned.

 My hearing aids aren’t producing any sound

-- Visually examine the hearing aid.
+Visually examine the hearing aid.
 Is there earwax blocking the microphone opening or sound outlet?
 Carefully clean away any debris.
+If the hearing aid has visible damage, contact your hearing care provider.

-- Make sure your hearing aid is turned on.
-Hearing aids are usually powered on by closing the battery door.
+Make sure your hearing aid is turned on.
+If your hearing aids are rechargeable, make sure the charging unit is plugged in and you are docking your hearing aids correctly.
+If your hearing aids use disposable batteries, make sure the battery door is closing correctly.
 If the battery door won’t shut easily, the battery is likely upside down.
 Take the battery out, flip it and try inserting again.
 If placed properly, the door will close easily.

-- Turn up the volume with your remote control or directly on the hearing aid.
+Turn up the volume with your hearing aid app or directly on the hearing aid.
 If you have a manual volume control wheel, adjust the wheel up and down a couple of times to make sure it's all the way on.

-- Toggle between the programs or memories.
+Toggle between the custom programs or memories.
 If you have a button to change settings, press it and listen for several minutes to see if that makes a difference.

-- Replace the battery.
+If the batteries are disposable, it may be time to replace the battery.
 If you have a hearing aid battery tester, check the voltage of the old battery to confirm it’s dead before activating a new battery by removing the sticker.
+After you remove the sticker to activate a fresh battery, wait two minutes before inserting them into your hearing aids to allow time for air to activate them.

-- Consider whether the hearing aid may be damaged.
+Consider whether the hearing aid may be damaged, especially if you got them wet, as most hearing aids are not waterproof.
 Contact your hearing care professional for further assistance.
 They may have walk-in hours or same-day appointments for troubleshooting and hearing aid repair.

 My hearing aids aren’t loud enough

-- Visually examine the hearing aids.
+Visually examine the hearing aids.
 Is there earwax blocking the microphone opening or the sound outlet?
-If you wear a behind-the-ear (BTE) hearing aid with an earmold and tubing, inspect the tubing to make sure there are no cracks, blockages or beads of moisture.
-Contact your hearing center if you need assistance replacing the tubing.
+If you wear a behind-the-ear (BTE) hearing aid style with an earmold and tubing, inspect the tubing to make sure there are no cracks, blockages or beads of moisture.
+Contact your hearing center if you need assistance replacing the tubing, filters or the domes.
 They may have walk-in hours or same-day appointments for troubleshooting and repair.

-- Turn up the volume with your remote control or directly on the hearing aid.
+Turn up the volume with your app or directly on the hearing aid.
 If you have a manual volume control wheel, adjust the wheel up and down a couple of times to make sure you can hear the volume changing.

-- Try a different program or memory.
-You may have accidentally switched to a different program that is set differently to your usual program.
+Try a different program or memory.
+You may have accidentally switched to a different program that is set differently than your usual program.

-- Inspect the battery contacts.
+If you have removable, disposable batteries, inspect the battery contacts.
 These are the little metal prongs that connect with the battery when the door is closed.
 Are they corroded?
 If so, open and close the battery compartment several times to clean the contacts.
 Then replace the battery and see if the sound has improved.
 Your hearing care professional can also clean the battery contacts for you.
 Do they appear to make contact with the battery?
-If they are oriented correctly to make contact, you are likely to see scratches on the surface of a used battery.
+If they are oriented correctly to make contact, you are likely to see very faint scratches on the surface of a used battery.

 My hearing aids are “whistling” or producing feedback